-The 2017 Water Price Proposal represents a 2.0% increase in overall revenue requirements.
 In 2013, the Board approved a price smoothing strategy for the Water Utility in part based on the decision to avoid significant price increases during major construction years on a second water supply.
-Eugene is the largest city in Oregon without a diverse water supply, which poses a substantial risk to ensuring EWEB customers continue to receive safe, reliable, high quality water.
-Deposits to reserves prior to construction will be used to reduce the amount of capital bonds and will improve long-term financial stability.
+Eugene is the largest city in Oregon without a diverse water supply, which poses a substantial risk to ensuring EWEB customer-owners continue to receive safe, reliable, high quality water.
+Deposits to reserves prior to construction will be used to reduce the amount of capital bonds and improve long-term financial stability.

 Management is recommending using the gradualism and stability ratemaking principles for setting 2017 water prices due to several factors.
 Like the Electric Utility, proposed prices by customer class achieved each class' allocated revenue requirement within industry standard accepted variances.
 Additionally, in 2017 a plan will be developed to manage future long-term debt and pension costs, process improvement work will continue, and the plan to diversify EWEB's source of supply will be refined.
-Proposed price changes are as follows: